Optimizing the Training Schedule of Multilingual NMT using Reinforcement Learning: Conclusion and Perspectives

 We leave for future work the study of other ways to construct batches.
 One option is to use multilingual batches -- though, as shown above, shuffled batches underperform with respect to an optimized balance of LRLs and HRLs.
 Another option is to define actions as specific batches or groups of batches, which would enable the model to prioritize certain batches over others, but would also increase the number of possible actions and hence the learning complexity of the RL agent.

-The relevance of our proposal should be tested with additional datasets combining HRLs and related LRLs, and with other neural architectures for which cross-lingual transfer is key to ensure acceptable performance on LRLs.
-In such cases, an optimized training schedule across available resources is also likely to be beneficial.
+The relevance of our proposal should be tested with additional datasets combining HRLs and related LRLs, and with other neural architectures for which cross-lingual transfer may be important to ensure acceptable performance on LRLs, particularly LLMs fine-tuned on translation tasks \citep{alves2024toweropenmultilinguallarge}.
+In such cases, an optimized training schedule across available resources may also be beneficial.